 Seeking career-related real world experience during college.

-All students are encouraged to seek experience during college that is related to their career goals.
-Most Virginia Tech students graduate with more than one type of experience, and a quarter of our graduates wish they had acquired more before graduation.
-The types of experience students acquire vary by career field, and include: volunteer work, part-time jobs, summer jobs, unpaid internships, paid internships, cooperative education programs, undergraduate research, and field studies.
+All students are encouraged to seek experience during college that relates to, and helps them explore, their career goals.
+Over 90% of Virginia Tech students graduate with more than one type of experience; even so, over a third wish they had gotten more experience.
+Types of experience vary by career field, and include: volunteer work, part-time jobs, summer jobs, unpaid internships, paid internships, field study, cooperative education, and undergraduate research.

-Career and Professional Developments administers the Undergraduate Cooperative Education and Internship Program [CEIP] and advises all students on pursuing career-related experience.
+Career and Professional Development administers the Undergraduate Cooperative Education and Internship Program [CEIP] and advises all students on pursuing career-related experience.

-We provide services and advising for graduating students to support them in the search for employment.
+We provide services and advising for graduating students to support them in the search for a post-graduation job.
 We teach students job search skills and the expectations of employers.

 Considering graduate or professional school.

-We offer services and advising to help students research graduate programs, learn about the application process, and learn about the demands and expectations of graduate and professional school.
+Deciding whether or not to attend graduate or professional school directly following the undergraduate degree goes hand-in-hand with exploring careers and making career planning decisions.
+We offer services and advising to help students research graduate programs, and learn about the application process and the demands and expectations of graduate and professional school.

-Students planning for a health profession requiring education beyond the bachelor's degree are served through our office by Health Professions Advising [HPA] and are encouraged to begin in freshman year.
+Students planning for a health professional career requiring education beyond the bachelor's degree are served through our office by Health Professions Advising [HPA] and are encouraged to begin in freshman year.